Teaching Nursing

 Acceptance to Graduate Programs in Nursing

-The Certificate Admissions Committee begin preliminary admission reviews after the March 31st deadline.
+The School of Nursing Admission committee begins reviews after each of the application deadlines.
 All application materials are required to be submitted by the program’s application deadline; files that remain incomplete will not be reviewed or acted upon by the committee.

 If admitted, applicants will be notified of the admission decision in April.
 Decisions are communicated in the following ways:

-1. Offers of admission are sent via email by the School of Nursing.
+1. Admission offers are sent via email by the School of Nursing.

-2. Official e-letters from the Graduate and International Admission Center notifying you of the admission decision of the Office of Graduate Studies are available on the application Status Check page.
+2. Official admission decision e-letters from the Graduate Admissions Office are available on the application Status Check page.

-Acceptance by both the School of Nursing and the Office of Graduate Studies are necessary before enrollment is permitted.
+Acceptance by both the School of Nursing and the Office of Graduate Studies is necessary before enrollment is permitted.

 NOTE: Email is the official means of communication for all university business.

-If not admitted, applicants will be notified by the GIAC only.
+If not admitted, applicants will be notified on the MyStatus page only.

 Financial Support

-Certificate program students needing financial assistance are eligible for federal financial aid and may be eligible for private education loans.
+Certificate program students needing financial assistance are eligible for federal financial aid when taking five or more credits in a semester and may be eligible for private education loans.
 Private loans are available from various lending institutions (e.g. banks, credit unions, etc.).
 The university is prohibited by federal law from recommending any particular private loans to certificate program students, but we encourage you to shop competitively before choosing a particular private loan to help meet educational expenses.
 The interest rates on these loans vary, as do other terms and conditions.
-Also, most private lenders require loan certification from the school in order to verify enrollment and Cost of Attendance amounts.
+Also, most private lenders require loan certification from the school to verify enrollment and Cost of Attendance amounts.
 Click here for more information about loans.